Last updated Feb 20, 2025

 As new Forge storage capabilities are introduced, in EAP or Preview stages, these features may not support data residency until they reach general availability.

 The Cloud Fortified and Cloud Security Participant badges remain important signals on the investments partners have made in ensuring their apps adhere to advanced trust practices.
-As long as eligible, an app can have one or more, or even all three badges.
+Depending on eligibility, an app can have a combination of these badges.

 Sample manifest structure